Abhishekks3003/C-Assignments-by-A/README.md

-Please do not copy the whole code, Thankyou!
+ Thankyou!
+For reading my code